 Not all indicators are genuine KPIs.
 Finding the right KPIs for your company can be a lot like looking for a needle in a haystack.
 To make your search a bit easier, we've described the 7 hallmarks of genuine KPIs, allowing you to identify and build on them more quickly.
 What sets a Key Performance Indicator apart from a regular indicator?
 This question is the key to a lot of the confusion surrounding KPIs.
 Using the 7 criteria below, you can determine if your indicator is truly Key, or just another gauge on a dashboard somewhere.

 As we recently pointed out, data literacy is a hot-button issue.
 Only 24% of the decision-makers in international business spheres indicate that they have complete confidence in their own ability to read data, work with it, analyze it, and discuss it.
 This alarming conclusion was drawn by the worldwide Data Literacy Project.
-Spoiler alert: 2019 could be the year of data literacy.
+Spoiler alert: 2019 and beyond could be the year of data literacy.
 The concept of literacy is a lot broader than most people think, according to Wikipedia.
 It's the ability to work with information, understand it, and use it with purpose.
 In the Netherlands, Princess Laurentien has been working tirelessly to promote literacy since 2001.
 At her behest, the Foundation for Reading & Writing was founded in 2004.
 Although the foundation achieved successes in its fight against illiteracy, the war is far from won.

 From time to time, the debate about the usefulness of KPIs rears its head.
 Recently, two Insead Professors, S. David Young and Kevin Kaiser, wrote that KPIs are not good barometers for value creation.
 Indeed, they say that KPIs often destroy value.
 KPIs send the wrong stimuli to employees, because they are rewarded based on hitting arbitrary targets. [global name="*PE*20190"] It's often said that KPIs are controllers, and that they slow down the pace of change and innovation.
 That would explain the interest in new organizing principles and behavioral influence.
 Does this kind of criticism of KPIs lead to the "classical" quantification of performance, including the search for KPIs, shifting to the background?
 I don't think so.